mariuszkuswik/KCNA/README.md

     - ip6tables to IPv6

 ## Kubectl - cheat sheet
+- get
   - ```kubectl get pods``` - obtain/list pods in current namespace
   - ```kubectl get pods -A``` OR ```kubectl get pods --all-namespaces``` - obtain pods in all namespaces
-- ```kubectl api-resources``` - obtain API resources that are retrievable using the kubect commands
+- run
   - ```kubectl run nginx --image=nginx``` - run a pod named nginx using the nginx image
+- create
   - ```kubectl create deploy kcna --image=nginx``` - create a deployment named "kcna" with the nginx image
   - ```kubectl create deploy kcna --image=nginx --replicas=5``` -  create a deployment named "kcna" with the nginx image that deploys 5 pods (replicas)
 - ```kubectl api-resources``` -  It provides a comprehensive list of all the resource types available in the cluster along with their names, shortnames, API groups, namespaced status, and kind.
-It's a helpful command for understanding the resources available for use in Kubernetes but does not directly list the API groups alone.
+**It's a helpful command for understanding the resources available for use in Kubernetes but does not directly list the API groups alone.**
-- ```kubectl api-version``` -  it is specifically designed to list all the API versions that are available on the server, which include the groups and versions in the format <group>/<version>.
+- ```kubectl api-version``` -  **it is specifically designed to list all the API versions that are available on the server, which include the groups and versions in the format \<group>/\<version>.**
 This command helps users understand the different API versions and groups that their Kubernetes cluster supports, enabling them to use the appropriate API version for their resources and operations.

-To list the available API groups and their versions you can run kubectl with the “api-versions” option:

-kubectl api-versions |more
-admissionregistration.k8s.io/v1beta1
-apiextensions.k8s.io/v1beta1
-apiregistration.k8s.io/v1
-apiregistration.k8s.io/v1beta1
-...
+- scale
+  - ```kubectl scale --replicas=3 deploy/my-ap```
+    - update the amount of replicas in the state of deployment object
+    - perform a deploy
+- autoscale
+  - ```Kubectl autoscale rc foo --min=1 --max=5 --cpu-percent=80``` - create a HorizontalPodAutoscaler

 ## Storage
 ### Rook
-Rook provides guarantees about the ordering and uniqueness of these Pods It automates the tasks of a storage administrator: deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.
+Rook provides guarantees about the ordering and uniqueness of these Pods
+It automates the tasks of a storage administrator: deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.

 ### MinIO
 MinIO offers high-performance, S3 compatible object storage.
 Native to Kubernetes, MinIO is the only object storage suite available on every public cloud, every Kubernetes distribution, the private cloud and the edge.
 MinIO is software-defined and is 100% open source under GNU AGPL v3.
 Kubernetes supports many types of volumes.
-A Pod can use any number of volume types simultaneously
+A Pod can use any number of volume types simultaneously.

 ## Ephemeral Volumes
 A volume that’s only exists as long as the pod exists.